Gift Cards | Gardening Tips | Free Catalog | Email Sign-Up |

 c) Measure the grid: Use a string line marked every 6″ or 12″ (with a Magic Marker), stretch it between two stakes to show you where to plant each plug.

-e) Planting into bare soil: Prepare the plugs for planting (as described above).
-Using a hand trowel and the string line (as described above) to correctly space the plugs, make a shallow hole, plant the plug and firm it into place.
+PLANTING INTO BARE SOIL- Prepare the plugs for planting and place your string line (as described above in b & c).
+Using a hand trowel make a shallow hole, plant the plug and firm it into place.
 Mulch with clean wheat straw to shade the soil and keep the plugs moist.
 Water thoroughly after the plugs are planted.

 WEEDING - Weeds will sprout quickly in newly planted areas.
 Weed control is essential so they don’t smother your new plugs.
 Pull weeds when they’re small.